Super Bowl LV: Pre-game ceremonies

 A special pre-game concert for the invited health care workers attending the game—the TikTok Tailgate—was held in the afternoon prior to Super Bowl LV, and was headlined by Miley Cyrus, with guest appearances by Joan Jett and Billy Idol.
 Portions were aired during CBS's pre-game show, while the full concert was streamed on the TikTok app.
 While performing her song "Wrecking Ball", Cyrus broke down and said that it "never gets easier".

 A pre-game segment addressing racial unrest in the United States and the NFL's Inspire Change campaign featured a pre-recorded performance of "Lift Every Voice and Sing" by Alicia Keys from the Los Angeles Memorial Coliseum.
 National Youth Poet Laureate Amanda Gorman recited an original poem recognizing the game's three honorary captains participating in the coin toss ceremony, representing essential workers during the COVID-19 pandemic: Los Angeles teacher Trimaine Davis, Tampa nurse Suzie Dorner and Marine veteran James Martin.

 R&B singer H.E.R. performed "America the Beautiful", and country music singer Eric Church and R&B singer Jazmine Sullivan performed "The Star-Spangled Banner".
 This was the second time that the national anthem was sung as a duet in a Super Bowl, the first time being in 2006.
-At the end of the national anthem, a flyover was performed by the United States Air Force consisting of their three strategic bombers currently in active service: The B-1 Lancer, the B-2 Spirit, and the B-52 Stratofortress.
+At the end of the national anthem, a flyover was performed by the United States Air Force consisting of their three strategic bombers currently in active service: The Rockwell B-1 Lancer, the Northrop B-2 Spirit, and the Boeing B-52 Stratofortress.

 Halftime show

-The halftime show was headlined by the Weeknd.
+The halftime show was headlined by the Weeknd making him the first Canadian artist to headline the halftime show.
 Dave Meyers was the show's executive producer, while Roc Nation produced and creatively directed.
 Additionally, Hamish Hamilton directed the performance.
 The show featured a number of his hit songs, including "Can't Feel My Face", "Earned It", and "Blinding Lights", among others.

 It was reported that he had spent US$7 million of his own money on the show, which featured men dressed in all black with red jackets and bandages on their face as backup dancers.
 The halftime show garnered mixed reviews from critics, noting that while the logistical side of the performance was impressive, the lack of guest performers and the poor audio mixing were heavy drawbacks to the occasion.

 For the first time since the Super Bowl XLIV halftime show, there was no crowd of fans surrounding the halftime stage.
 This has continued for subsequent Super Bowl halftime shows.